Makudi railway station

 Makudi railway station (station code: MKDI) is a railway station on New Delhi–Chennai main line in Secunderabad railway division of South Central Railway zone of Indian Railways.
-It serves Makudi, a village in Chandrapur district in Maharashtra state in India.
-It is located at 180 m above sea level and has two platforms.
+It is located in Antargaon, a village in Chandrapur district in Maharashtra state in India.
+It serves Makidi, a village located 6 km away in Asifabad district in Telangana state in India.
+The railway station is located at 180 m above sea level and has two platforms.
 Only passenger trains stop at this station.
 It is the last railway station in Maharashtra before crossing over to Telangana.